NOAA Vessel OCEANOGRAPHER off the coast of Hawaii

 (Drawing courtesy of Thoma-Sea Marine Constructors)

-The Navy and NOAA have agreed to acquire two NOAA AGOR Vessels as part of NOAA’s fleet rebuilding plan.
+Two NOAA AGOR vessels are being acquired through an agreement between the Navy and NOAA as part of NOAA’s fleet recapitalization plan.
 Once in service, the new ships will support a wide variety of missions, ranging from general oceanographic research and exploration to marine life, climate and ocean ecosystem studies.
 These missions include shallow coastal, continental shelf, and worldwide ocean survey and data collection; as well as launching work boats, performing maintenance on buoys and moorings, collecting weather and water column data, and performing bathymetric surveys at sea.
-The vessels will allow researchers to remain on station at remote locations for multiple days to collect data, deploy scientific equipment, and perform scientific analyses.
+These vessels will allow researchers to remain on station at remote locations for multiple days to collect data, deploy scientific equipment, and perform scientific analyses.

-Designed as single-hull ships, the OCEANOGRAPHER and DISCOVERER will be under 90 meters in length and will be built to commercial standards.
+Designed as mono-hull ships, the OCEANOGRAPHER and DISCOVERER will be 244.5 feet in length and built to commercial standards.
 They will incorporate the latest technologies including high-efficiency environmentally friendly EPA Tier IV diesel engines, emissions controls for stack gases, new information technology tools for monitoring shipboard systems, and state of the art scientific underwater research and survey equipment.
-Each vessel will operate with a crew of 20 and will have accommodations for up to 28 scientists.
+Each vessel will operate with a crew of 20 with accommodations for up to 28 scientists.

 The Navy has been a leader in building and providing large research ships for the nation's research fleet since World War II.
 These new NOAA ships are the first step in supporting NOAA with its fleet recapitalization effort.